Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## How best to use this book

-Download or git clone from [repo](https://github.com/Python-Test-Engineer/PYTHON-TEST-FRAMEWORK) and cd into the desired test framework.
+Download or git clone from [repo](https://github.com/https://github.com/Python-Test-Engineer/PyTest-Full-Stack).

 Each test framework has a README.md and there are more details and information there as necessary.
 For the API and Playwright test framework, you will neeed to run `playwright install` after Playwright is installed to load all the browsers.